 Taking into account that buying a home in South Bay or any other area in LA is undoubtedly the most important economic decision a family makes.
 So answering the question correctly is essential.
-Before the 2008 mortgage crisis, when mortgages were almost given away, the answer seemed clear- it was better to buy (of course, we all know what transpired later).
+Before the 2008 mortgage crisis, when mortgages were almost given away, the answer seemed clear- it was better to buy a home (of course, we all know what transpired later).

 During the crisis, with banks giving very little credit, only those who came “covered” by their savings were able to get a housing loan.
 But we are way past the crisis, aren’t we?
 Without a doubt, the USA is still a country of owners.
-If as Americans we could choose and this doesn’t depend on our economic situation, most of us (if not all) would prefer to buy a house in South Bay.
+If as Americans we could choose and this doesn’t depend on our economic situation, most of us (if not all) would prefer to buy a home in South Bay.

-To get an apropiated answer to the question Should I Buy or Rent a Home, we had to ask those who rented a house or an apartment, and we’d have our answer.
+To get an apropiated answer to the question Should I Rent or Buy a Home, we had to ask those who rented a house or an apartment, and we’d have our answer.
 According to statistics, at least six out of ten people still think that renting a home is not profitable in the long term.
 Or in other words, we are well aware that renting is throwing money away.